klolos/dotfiles/README.md

 # dotfiles

-Various configuration files for command line tools and desktop applications
+A collection of personal configuration files and shell scripts

+Use at your own risk!